Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 sdbus-c++ is thread-aware by design.
 But, in general, it's not thread-safe.
 At least not in all places.
 There are situations where sdbus-c++ provides and guarantees API-level thread safety by design.
 It is safe to do these operations from multiple threads at the same time:

-  * Making and destroying `Object`s and `ObjectProxy`s, even on a shared connection that is already running an event loop.
-Under *making* here is meant a complete atomic sequence of construction, registration of method/signal/property callbacks and export of the `Object`/`ObjectProxy` so it is ready to issue/receive messages.
+  * Making and destroying `Object`s and `Proxy`s, even on a shared connection that is already running an event loop.
+Under *making* here is meant a complete atomic sequence of construction, registration of method/signal/property callbacks and export of the `Object`/`Proxy` so it is ready to issue/receive messages.
 This sequence must be done in one thread.
   * Creating and sending asynchronous method replies on an `Object` instance.
   * Creating and emitting signals on an `Object` instance.
-  * Creating and sending method calls (both synchronously and asynchronously) on an `ObjectProxy` instance.
-(But it's generally better that our threads use their own exclusive instances of object proxy, to minimize shared state and contention.)
+  * Creating and sending method calls (both synchronously and asynchronously) on an `Proxy` instance.
+(But it's generally better that our threads use their own exclusive instances of proxy, to minimize shared state and contention.)

 Multiple layers of sdbus-c++ API
 -------------------------------